FAQs

 Reservation Process for Lions Park Pavilion

-- The Parks and Rec.
-Department will follow up with confirmation on availability and instructions on how to proceed.
+• The Parks and Recreation Department will follow up with confirmation on availability and instructions on renting the space.

-- Keys: Key fobs will need to be picked up no earlier than the day of the event and returned the next day after the event.
-Pick-up location is the Victoria Recreation Center.
+• Keys: A key card will need to be picked up no earlier than the day of the event and returned the next day after the event.
+Pick-up location is the Victoria Recreation Center (8745 Kochia Lane, Victoria, MN, 55385).

-- Amenities: Refrigerator, ice machine, tables and chairs, auxiliary port
+• Amenities: Refrigerator, tables and chairs, serving windows, kitchen sink, public restrooms, drinking fountain, auxiliary port for monitor.

 Reservation Process for Neighborhood Park Shelters

-- Payment: Is due prior the day of rental.
+• Payment: Is due prior to the day of rental.

-- Keys: If the park shelter that you rented requires a key (Rhapsody), it will need to be picked up and returned to the Victoria Recreation Center (8475 Kochia Lane, Victoria) front desk on the day of the rental.
-The summer hours for the Victoria Recreation Center are 6 am-8 pm.
+• Keys: If the park shelter that you rented requires a key (Rhapsody), it will need to be picked up and returned to the Victoria Recreation Center (8475 Kochia Lane, Victoria) front desk on the day of the rental.
+The summer hours for the Victoria Recreation Center are 6:00 a.m. - 8:00 p.m.

 Parks & Recreation